-Homes and businesses have more energy options today than ever before, but solar power is quickly rising to the top of that list thanks to its numerous benefits.
+Today, homes and businesses have more energy options than ever before, but solar power is quickly rising to the top of that list thanks to its numerous benefits.
 Not only does it provide clean energy that helps the environment and reduces electricity bills, but it is also fully customizable and even offers tax credits.

 Some materials provide a more panel-friendly surface than others, so let’s dive in!

-Let’s begin with the most common type of shingle used on residential roofs: asphalt.
-It’s not only easy to come by, but also one of the most compatible materials for solar panels since the shingles are both flexible and durable.
+Asphalt is the most common type of shingle used on residential roofs.
+Asphalt roofs are easy to come by, and asphalt is one of the most compatible materials for solar panels since the shingles are both flexible and durable.
 Installation is straightforward, making it easy on the wallet, too.

 It may seem contradictory, but a flat roof can handle solar panels just as well as a sloped one.
 They can even provide more design flexibility than their sloped counterparts and no penetration into the roof itself.
-However, it is crucial to have them installed correctly, and not every solar company offers this option.
+However, they must be installed correctly, and not every solar company offers this option.
 Make sure you use a trusted professional with the necessary experience to get the most out of your flat roof panels.

-If your metal roof has standing seams, it is one of the best candidates for solar panels because it doesn’t require drilling to attach them (clamps are used instead).
+If your metal roof has standing seams, it is one of the best candidates for solar panels because it can use clamps instead of drilling to attach them.
 That means a cheaper and quicker installation process.
 But even if your metal roof doesn’t have standing seams, it can still handle solar panels thanks to some creative designs that are secure and streamlined.
 Plus, metal roofs provide additional sun reflection in areas that aren’t covered by panels, cooling the inside even more.

 The bad news is installing solar panels on a tile roof will generally cost you more money – the good news is that tile is still one of the best roofing materials for this type of energy source.
 Clay, slate, or concrete tiles are longer-lasting and more waterproof than other standard shingles.
 It does require a more intense installation since the tiles must be removed to make room for mounting brackets, but it is absolutely a workable surface.